 You can read more about Costa Rica rainy season here.

 Our personal favorite time in Costa Rica are the shoulder months like May, June and November.
 WAY fewer people and more lush.
-And we don’t mind the rain!
+And we don’t mind the rain although the humidity is a bit intense.
 (But if you don’t want any rain, then the best times are December – April and October for the Caribbean).

 Mistake 12: Only staying in the resort

 We know that for some people, going on vacation means staying at an all-inclusive resort and many people who visit Costa Rica do just that, which isn’t a bad thing.
 Who am I to tell you what you do with your money on vacation?
-You worked hard, saving up money for a vacation to relax and take a break from daily life.
+You worked hard to save up money for a vacation with your loved ones.

 Also, you don’t have to stay at a resort your entire time in Costa Rica.
 You can spoil yourself with 1 or 2 nights and then spend the rest of your days exploring the country to have a well rounded vacation.